daebfcg/daebfcg.github.io/content/posts/202511091047/index.md

 The cherry board will yield the inner body sections that will be sandwiched between the maple plates.
 I will cut out the cherry sections later.

- Since this was a success, I can now use the remaining third section of maple to get my headplate veneer slice and return focus to on the headstock.
+ Since this was a success, I can now use the remaining third section of maple to get my headplate veneer slice and return focus to the headstock.